plus3it/terraform-aws-tardigrade-transit-gateway/README.md

 ## Testing

 This module has tests that require multiple providers.
-In order to simplify the provider config, it assumes you have AWS Profiles named `resource-owner` and `resource-member`.
+In order to simplify the provider config, it assumes you have AWS Profiles named `aws` and `awsalternate`.
 These profiles should resolve a credential for two different accounts.